Khthonian/Carreaux/README.md

 The Carreaux application provides the following functionalities:

-1. **Fresh Deck**: Initializes the deck of cards with a full set of 52 French-style playing cards.
+1. **Fresh Deck**: Initialises the deck of cards with a full set of 52 French-style playing cards.
 2. **Deal**: Deals the top card from the deck and displays its rank and suit.
-3. **Shuffle**: Shuffles the deck to randomize the order of the cards.
+3. **Shuffle**: Shuffles the deck to randomise the order of the cards.
 4. **Restart**: Allows the user to restart the game with a fresh deck after the entire deck has been dealt.

 ## Usage